Kiril Despodov: Litex Lovech

-Despodov was born in Kresna.
+Despodov was born in Kresna and made his first steps in football in the local team Perun's Academy.
 He joined Litex Lovech's Academy at the age of 12 and progressed through the club's youth system.
 He played an important role in Litex's 2012 BFU U-16 Cup win, scoring two goals in the final against Cherno More on 26 April.

 Despodov made his first team debut under Hristo Stoichkov's management, at 15 years 183 days, in a 5–0 league win over Kaliakra Kavarna on 12 May 2012, coming on as a substitute for Svetoslav Todorov.
 He scored his first goal on 10 August 2013, netting the fifth in a 5–1 away league win over Pirin Gotse Delchev.

 On 22 November 2014, Despodov scored his first goal of the 2014–15 season against Cherno More in a 3–0 away win.
 On 27 November, he signed his first professional contract with Litex shortly after turning 18.
 Two days later he scored his second goal of the season in a 2–2 away draw against Levski Sofia in the 66th minute to clinch a point for his team.

 Despite the not so good start of the season 2015–16 for Despodov, as he played only in 4 matches from 19 rounds, he became a hero in the quarterfinals of the Bulgarian Cup.
 In the match against Levski Sofia, after coming on as a substitute in the 76th minute when the match was 0–0 and Litex was down to 10 people, they eventually ended up winning the game after extra time 3–0, with Despodov scoring 2 of the goals.